Stock Code

 • Plasma Arc Welding (PAW): It's like TIG welding on steroids.
 It uses a constricted arc and a high-velocity jet of ionized gas (plasma) to melt the metal.
 It offers even greater precision and control than TIG welding, making it ideal for aerospace and other high-tech applications.

 • Submerged Arc Welding (SAW): It's like the quiet achiever of welding techniques.
 It uses a granular flux to shield the arc and the molten weld pool, creating high-quality welds with minimal spatter.
-It's often used in heavy fabrication and welding thick materials.
+It's often used in heavy fabrication and welding of thick materials.

 • Resistance welding: It's like the silent ninja of welding.
 It uses electric resistance to generate heat and join the materials together.
 It's fast, clean, and produces welds without the need for filler metal, making it ideal for mass production.